 - There is a large buy button, click it

 - There is a verify screen, where you must swipe up to verify.
-This removes people who accidently double tap from making mistakes.
+This removes people who accidentally double-tap from making mistakes.

-Here is a look at what the app looks like.
+Here is a look at what the Robinhood App looks like.

 - The biggest issue with Robinhood is the three business day wait period.
 If you transfer money to your Robinhood brokerage account on Monday, it won’t be available till Thursday.
 If you sell a stock, you won’t have that cash available to you till 3 business days.
 Yes it sucks, but I have more time than money.
 Easily worth $0, but worth sharing.
 Just wait till Robinhood Instant is revealed to everyone.